OpenMOSS/MOSS-TTSD/README.md

 - `--use_normalize`: Whether to normalize the text input (**recommended to enable**).
 - `--max_new_tokens`: The maximum number of tokens the model will generate.
 - `--silence_duration`: Silence duration between the reference audio and the generated audio (default: 0 seconds).
 If noise appears at the beginning of the generated audio (often because it continues the tail end of the prompt), try setting this parameter to 0.1.

+Additionally, you can modify and set specific sampling parameters in the `inference_sglang_server.py` file.

 ## Demos